mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

 This process combines characteristics from both parent chromosomes in the offsprings, allowing for greater diversity in the population.

-#### <a name="2.5" class="anchor"></a> [Mutation](#2.5)
+### <a name="2.5" class="anchor"></a> [Mutation](#2.5)

 In genetic algorithms, mutation is a process by which small random changes are made to the chromosomes in the population.
 These changes, or mutations, are introduced to allow the algorithm to explore a wider range of potential solutions and avoid getting stuck in local minima.
-Mutation is typically achieved by randomly altering certain bits in the chromosomes, which can result in significant changes to the encoded solution.
-By introducing new information through mutation, the algorithm can continue to search for better solutions even after it has converged on a particular region of the cost surface.

 ```python
 def mutate(offsprings, mu, m_bits):